intelligentnode/IntelliNode/samples/frontend/README.md

 # IntelliNode Frontend

-Intellinode provide a frontend version that run on your browser.
+IntelliNode provides a frontend version that runs directly in your browser.

 ## Running Locally